ladas-larry/react-native-responsive-image/README.md

 ## Usage

-Use the `<ResponsiveImage>` component and set it's `initWidth` and `initHeight` props.
+`<ResponsiveImage>` is expecting `initWidth` and `initHeight` props.

-These values are used as they are for iPhone6 Plus, and they are scaled down on any smaller iOS/Android device.
+These values are used to set image size on any device that has screen size iPhone Plus, or larger.

+Image is then scaled down for any smaller device.

+For additional configuration you can pass the same props as for original [`<Image>`](https://facebook.github.io/react-native/docs/image.html) component.

 ## Example